-Central Permitting is accepting DROP OFF PERMITS ONLY at the customer service window on the first floor of the West Pasco Government Center in New Port Richey as well as drop offs in our Land O’ Lakes and Dade City offices,
+Central Permitting is accepting permit drop off and pick-ups along with payments at the customer service window on the first floor of the West Pasco Government Center in New Port Richey.

 Contractors are encouraged to use our online permitting system Accela for Residential Reroofs; HVAC Changeouts; Plumbing; Electrical; etc.

 Pasco County Building Inspections is conducting all occupied structure inspections via our VuSpex Mobile Video Inspections Tool ONLY until further notice.
 To learn more about VuSpex Mobile Video inspections, please visit: www.pascocountyfl.net/3491/VuSpex-Virtual-Inspections.

 The Vertical round-table meeting held on Wednesday, October 21, 2020 at 3:00 p.m is CANCELED.

 Implementation date is September 1, 2018 which is when Pasco County will require Building Permits for all repairs and alterations to Mobile Homes (as defined by F.S.
 320.01) where required by the Pasco County Code of Ordinances:

 (a) Permits are required as stated in this code and the Florida Building Code.
 The following activities require a building permit unless exempted in writing by the Building Official; erection, construction, alteration or repair of a building, structure, electrical, gas, mechanical or plumbing system.
 (Ord.
 No. 07-20, & 1, 9-11-07).

 This requirement includes but is not limited to re-roofs, roof repairs, interior remodels, general repairs and exterior door and window replacements.